rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 **Q: Does file sharing work similarly to Docker Desktop?
 Do I have to do any additional configuration to mount volumes to VMs?**

 **A:** Currently, the following directories are shared by default: `/Users/$USER` on macOS, `/home/$USER` on Linux, and `/tmp/rancher-desktop` on both.
 For Windows, these files are automatically shared via WSL2.
-We will update the community as additional mounted directories are added.
+We will update the community as more mounted directories are added to this list.

 **Q: I do not see an entry for Rancher Desktop when running `kubectl config get-contexts`, where is it?**